vslipchenko/estimator/README.md

 to top up new or missing tickets:

 - Verifies the Atlassian MCP is connected.
-- Asks for the project key(s) and time window, then builds and confirms a JQL query for resolved, estimated tickets.
+- Asks for the project key(s) and how to scope the fetch — a **time window** and/or the **latest N** tickets — and, on the first run, a **minimum story-points** filter, then builds and confirms a JQL query for resolved, estimated tickets.
 - Detects your site's "Story Points" custom field.
 - Fetches the matching tickets (including parent, all comments, and a design link where available) and writes them to a CSV dataset.